sabrinadowla14/ResumeWebsiteUsingAngular2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Project: My Resume
+I have used Angular 2 framework.
+While I was trying  to get a certificate in Angular2 from Lynda.com I have created this website. codes are taken from Lynda.com.
+To see the entire project list you have to enter the space bar.
+If you click on any project it's going to show you the description of the project.
+The initial project was taken from -- https://angular.io/guide/quickstart Step 1.
+Set up the Development Environment
+## npm install -g @angular/cli
+Step 2.
+Create a new project
+## ng new my-resume
+Step 3: Serve the application
+## cd my-resume
+## ng serve --open